jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Isolate risk types 🧐

-Focusing on different risk types individually appears to improve accuracy significantly compared to combining all three into one category, suggesting three specialized binary models are better than a single general one.
+Focusing on different risk types individually appears to improve accuracy significantly compared to combining all three into one category, suggesting three specialized models are better than a single general one.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results